remix-run/remix/decisions/0004-remixing-react-router.md

 This is no longer the case in a data-aware landscape.
 Now, when a user clicks a link, we need to first tell the router "hey the user _intends_ to go to this location."
 In response to that the router can initiate some data fetches but during these fetches we're still on the old page!
 The user is still looking at the old content, and the URL should reflect that.
 This fits with the "browser emulator" concept as well.
 If you had a non-JS landscape and a user clicked a link from `/a -> /b` and the server took 5 seconds to send back a response for `/b` - during that time the browser URL bar shows the URL and title for `/a` and a little spinner in the tab.
 This is exactly how we built the router, it first loads data, then it updates state and tells history to update the URL.

 There's one caveat here when it comes to back/forward button usage.
-When the users navigates back/forward in the history stack we get a `popstate` event _but the URL has already been updated_.
+When the user navigates back/forward in the history stack we get a `popstate` event _but the URL has already been updated_.
 So the best we can do there is react to the new URL.
-This is _not_ what the browser would do in a non-JS world but we really have no choice.
+This is _not_ what the browser would do in a non-JS world, but we really have no choice.

 All this being said - history is no longer a simple process of "update the URL then tell the router to re-render".
 History and routing are far more intertwined and behave slightly differently for PUSH/REPLACE than they do for POP navigations.
 For PUSH/REPLACE we go `router.navigate -> load data -> update state -> update history`, but for POP we `update history -> router.navigate -> load data -> update state`.
 So in PUSH, the router informs history.
 But in POP, history informs the router.
-These nuances made make sense to keep the router as the public API and make history more of an internal implementation detail.
+These nuances made sense to keep the router as the public API and make history more of an internal implementation detail.

 **2. History is being superseded via the Navigation API**